 Use Discount Code: EE59L0QP for 10% cashback off all trading fees.

 Huobi Global was established in 2013, they’ve since become one of the world’s largest digital asset exchanges with an accumulated trading volume of US $1 trillion.
 Having once accounted for half of the world’s digital asset transactions, Huobi now serves more than 5 million users in over 130 countries around the world.
-It should be noted that they do not accept USA residents.
+It should be noted that they do not accept USA or Canadian residents.

 They are one of the top exchanges that currently offers Dash (DASH) trading opportunities.